 Podcast: "Voices of Gen Z"

 My overall objective as an educator and a scholar is to empower young people and communities to act as powerful agents of change.
-I seek to bridge my teaching and scholarship by working with the public to create new opportunities for collaborative engagement in resolving local and global issues.
+I seek to bridge my teaching and scholarship by working with the public to create new collaborative engagement opportunities in resolving local and global issues.
 My work with the American Political Science Association's Institute for Civically Engaged Research, the Publicly Engaged Scholars Forum at Merrimack College, and partnerships with numerous community stakeholders demonstrate this commitment to publicly engaged scholarship and teaching.

 Pictures of my field research in both Tunisia and Morocco are posted on my website.